She was from Cape Town – a beautiful blonde with blue eyes and hair that swept down her back in tangled golden folds.

 When I arrived in Switzerland it was so cold that I went to the first shop I could find to buy ski gear and all the clothes I needed to stay warm.
 Paid for the lot and then changed into my new kit.
 What a wonderful feeling.

-I caught the train up through beautiful mountains in the snow to Davos and booked into an hotel; those ones that Heidi would stayed in at her day, that in the Spring had views of deep green valleys and cows grazing with large bells around their necks.
+I caught the train up through beautiful mountains in the snow to Davos and booked into an hotel; those ones that Heidi would stayed at in her day, that in the Spring had views of deep green valleys and cows grazing with large bells around their necks.

 I met her early on the slopes one morning.
 We were doing a skiing course together.